 Teaching your children about Memorial Day

 Memorial Day, for many families, marks the unofficial start of summer.
-It is celebrated with picnics and barbecues, camping trips and family gatherings, a day off work and school and the opening of pools and parks all over the state.
-But what is Memorial Day really about?
-How can you teach your young children about the meaning of this holiday?
+It is usually celebrated with picnics and barbecues, camping trips and family gatherings, a day off work and school and the opening of pools and parks all over the state.
+Due to the COVID-19 pandemic, this year will look a little different for many families.
+However, we can still use this time to learn more about Memorial Day and teach young children about the meaning of this holiday.

 What is Memorial Day?